Send the link below via email or IMCopy

 For the purposes of this class, each student will write a poem to perform publicly for the rest of the class at an in-class "slam" -- so we'll call the poem a slam poem.

-The only rule, aside from the constant need to be school-appropriate (no profanity or gratuitous references to sex or drug or alcohol use), is that it be entertaining for the audience.
+The challenge aside from the constant need to be school-appropriate is that it be entertaining for the audience.
 How is that achieved?

 The same as with poems written for the page, yet different, too.
 As with poems written for the page, all the poetry elements are key: